PeculiarVentures/PKI.js/README.md

 ```

 More examples could be found in [**"examples" folder**](https://github.com/PeculiarVentures/PKI.js/tree/master/examples).
-To run these samples you must compile them, for example to build the Certificate Request Sample example you would run:
+To run these samples you must compile them, for example you would run:

 ```
 npm install
-npm run ex7
+npm run build:examples
 ```

 Live examples can be found at [pkijs.org](https://pkijs.org).